 - September 2017 – JDRF released a statement with 15 other patient and provider groups opposing the proposal put forward by Senators Lindsey Graham (R-S.C.), Bill Cassidy (R-La.), Dean Heller (R-Nev.), and Ron Johnson (R-Wis.).
 This proposal would negatively impact patients’ access to adequate and affordable health coverage and care.

 - July 2017 – JDRF convened more than 160 Delegates from across the country at the JDRF 2017 Children’s Congress.
-Delegates met with their Members of Congress, asking them to support the renewal of the Special Diabetes Program, robust funding for the National Institutes of Health and U.S. Food and Drug Administration, and to preserve our health reform principles.
+Delegates met with their Members of Congress, asking them to support the renewal of the Special Diabetes Program, robust funding for the National Institutes of Health and U.S. Food and Drug Administration, and to preserve our health care principles.

 - May 2017 – JDRF released a statement after the House bill passage expressing disappointment in the bill’s passage and urging the T1D community to contact the Senate to make their voices heard.